jvineis/EEMB1105-FISH-COI/README.md

      rsync -HalP "user.name"@login.discovery.neu.edu:/scratch/"user.name"/FISH-COI/fasta-for-treebuild.ph ~/Downloads/fasta-for-treebuild.ph

 ###### now use figtree http://tree.bio.ed.ac.uk/software/figtree/ to view your sequence in the overall tree.
 To download figtree, just click on the link for "FigTree.v1.4.4.dmg" and follow the prompts.
+You can view the tree in figtree by selecting "File" > "Open" and find the tree that you downloaded from discovery called "fasta-for-treebuild.ph" in your Downloads folder.

 ## FOR JOE
 We have a set of fasta files with forward and rev sequences for some COI fish samples from Rosie Falco from the Ocean Genome Legacy program at Northeastern.
 I placed these here  on the discovery server.
 I tested quality filtering like this.  which seems to work well.
 Starts by removing Ns within a 20bp window from start and end of the sequences, then reverse compliment the forward sequence, then merge the two..
 There was 100% consensus among the forward and reverse sequences.
 Will be good to inspect the *.aln* file for each merger.